darusakov/RusakovLab.github.io/braincell.md

 ![Detailed Visualization of Neurons](assets/neurons.jpg)

 Introducing **BRAINCELL 1.0 **: A computation platform for biophysical exploration of brain cells and their environment, on the scale from nanometeres to hundreds of microns.
 This tool combines theoretical aspects of computational neuroscience with real-world aspects of cell and tissue physiology of the brain, including replication of some common experimental designs.
-This immersive environment enables neuroscientists and neurologists to investigate brain cellular mechanisms and assess the physiological effects of experimental or therapeutic interventions.
+The immersive modelling environment enables neuroscientists and neurologists to investigate brain cellular mechanisms and assess the physiological effects of experimental or therapeutic interventions.

 At its core, **BRAINCELL** builds upon the acclaimed NEURON simulation environment, augmenting it with sophisticated features such as detailed inter-cellular interactions, spatially variable parameters,